-You must educate your employees on how you want them to behave, but you must also be on the lookout for failures to uphold your standards of behavior.
-It’s essential that you have a structure in place so employees can confidently come forward, without fear of retaliation, and allow you to capture information about fraudulent, illegal or unethical behavior, so you can investigate it and correct it.
+You must educate your employees on ethical decision-making and how you want them to behave, but you must also be on the lookout for failures to uphold your standards of behavior.
+It’s essential that you have a structure in place so employees can confidently come forward, without fear of retaliation, and allow you to capture information about fraudulent, illegal or unethical behavior, so you can investigate and correct it.

 An incident detection solution should contain the following critical components:

-- An anonymous, confidential reporting hotline that is 24/7/365, run by a third-party and able to assist callers in multiple languages.
+- An anonymous, confidential whistleblower hotline that is 24/7/365, run by a third-party and able to assist callers in multiple languages.
 You should be able to customize the escalation procedures you want in place and the hotline should leverage automated dissemination systems so you get the right information to the right person in the organization for immediate follow-up.